Kootenay National Park

 Banff National Park

-The beautiful Banff National Park is located only half an hour from Kootenay.
+Beautiful Banff is located only half an hour from Kootenay.
 Banff is the crown jewel of the Rockies and is home to some fabulous hiking trails.
-Don’t forget to check out Kananaskis Country while you’re in Banff!
+Don’t forget to check out Kananaskis Country while you’re there!

 Yoho National Park